colah/ByronTrialNotes/day7.md

 * Loud noise in the backgrounds...
 * Byron points out how long ago these are.
 * Byron openly answers a number of questions and points out how long a go they are.
-* You established the Fickr page
+* You established the Flickr page
 * "What was your intent?"
 * "Why would I tell you?
-How do I know you aren't going to go and burry in detention, in jail for a year or two?"
+How do I know you aren't going to go and bury me in detention, in jail for a year or two?"
 * "I'm a security professional... "
 * " Bui: I've seen a youtube video of someone use a wave cannon to change the time on a cellphone"
 * "Bui: Different lengths result in different wavelengths which would result in different, in effect, powers"